 Data Collection and Transfer:

 We do acquire the e-mail addresses of those who communicate with us via e-mail (so we can respond to queries, etc.).
-With the help of StatCounter and Clicky, we can check to see what pages of this site are popular and what pages are not.
-These also gather such non-personal information as the type of browsers that are used most often (our site looks a little different with different browsers), and the more popular screen resolution settings used (so we can better plan website formatting and other modifications that might improve the experience of our visitors).
+We do use tracking aids to see what pages of this site are popular and what pages are not.
+We also gather such non-personal information as the type of browsers that are used most often (our site looks a little different with different browsers), and the more popular screen resolution settings used (so we can better plan website formatting and other modifications that might improve the experience of our visitors).
 This information is never sold to anybody.
-In short, the information we get can enable us to intelligently customize content and/or layout.
-It is NOT used to build a profile on you.
-StatCounter and Clicky will attempt to install cookies.
+In short, the tracking information we try to collect is for the purpose of enabling us to intelligently customize content and/or layout.
+It is NEVER used to build a profile on you.
+These tracking tools will attempt to install cookies.
 Those "cookies" give us the information just mentioned.
-We hope you are willing to leave them alone, because they will not track your activities on other sites or collect any personal information.
+We hope you are willing to leave them alone, because their purpose is not to track your activities on other sites or to build a profile on you.
 Their only purpose is to help us analyze how our own site is performing and determine where more work is needed.
 Nevertheless, you can delete the cookies after your visit, and they will not automatically regenerate themselves like some cookies.
 There is nothing on our site by which we collect the more personal information (such as names, addresses, etc.), unless you are placing an order on a secure location of this site.
 We may also collect other information (for our own use only) if you volunteer it, such as survey information, but the survey information we gather is not designed to collect any personal information other than opinions and preferences.
 For example, we once ran a survey to see what percentage of our visitors could see and hear our videos.
 Visitors clicked on one of three options and the totals were computed.
 We do not consider that kind of information to be "personal" because the information provided did not identify the individuals who gave it.

 Theoretically, contact information could be used to contact people for marketing purposes.
 However, we do not bother people with unwanted advertisements.
 We believe anybody who has shared that kind of information with us knows where we are if they want any of our services, and they know how to reach us if they care to do so.
 If you do not want to receive e-mail from us in the future, please let us know by sending an e-mail, calling, or writing and telling us that you do not want to receive e-mail from our company.
 However, notices of expiring subscriptions, free upgrades to our software tools, and error corrections for our publications are sent by e-mail.
 We do not use e-mails to pitch products.